 - 9. When you are finished running tests, press ESC to exit the advanced tests. - 10.
 Optional: Press F4 to save system and test information in the Support Ticket log file, HPSUPPT.TXT. - 11.
 Exit.
-Press F3 to exit and reboot. - 12.
+Remove the diagnostic disk and press F3 to exit and reboot. - 12.
 Optional: Check the log.
 On any computer, open the HPSUPPT.TXT log file on the diagnostic disk using Notepad or other text editor.
 It contains a list of all test results and errors.